skwp/dotfiles/README.md

  * ,lr - lusty file finder from current folder
  * ,lm ,lc ,ls - rails specific lusty juggler file finders (models, controllers, specs, etc) - just use the letter for what you want after ,l

  Rails

  * ,ru - Rails Unittest - synonym for :AV from rails.vim, opens up the corresponding test/spec to the file you're looking for, in a vertical split
  * \ss to run specs, \ll to run a given spec on a line - using my vim-ruby-conque plugin (https://github.com/skwp/vim-ruby-conque)

- Search
+ Search/Code Navigation

+ * ,f - instantly Find definition of class (must have exuberant ctags installed)
+ *  K - GitGrep the current word under the cursor
  * Cmd-* - highlight all occurrences of current word (similar to regular * except doesn't move)
  * ,hl - toggle search highlight on and off
- * ,gcw - GitGrep the current word under the cursor
  * ,gg - GitGrep command line with a quote pretyped (close the quote yourself)
  * ,gcp - GitGrep Current Partial to find references to the current view partial
  * // - clear the search

- Code Browsing

  * ,T - Tag list (list of methods in a class)
- * \mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
-Uppercase marks to mark files, lowercase marks to use within a file.

  RSI-reduction

  * Cmd-k and Cmd-d to type underscores and dashes (use ), since they are so common in code but so far away from home row
  * ; instead of : - avoid Shift for common tasks, just hit semicolon to get to ex mode

- Buffer/Window Manipulation
+ Buffer/Window/Tab Manipulation

+ * ,m - NERDTree toggle
- * Q - Quit a window (normally Ctrl-w,c)
+ * Q - Quit a window, keep buffer alive (Ctrl-w,c)
- * \Q - Kill a buffer completely (normally :bw)
+ * \Q - Quit window, kill buffer (:bw)
+ * vv - vertical split (Ctrl-w,v)
- * vv and ss - vertical and horizontal split windows by double tapping
+ * ss - horizontal split (Ctrl-w,s)
  * H,L,I,M - to move left, right, up, down between windows
  * Cmd-H and Cmd-L - left an right on tabs
+ * ,, to zoom a window to max size and again to unzoom it (ZoomWin standard Ctrl-w,o)
  * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm) - and tabs have been set up to show numbers

  Utility